-Given the location of the site at the westernmost point of the Headland Park, interpretative signage will be provided to assist visitors in their orientation and appreciation of the Headland Park as a whole.
+Given the location of the site at the westernmost point of the Headland Park, interpretative signage will assist visitors in their orientation and appreciation of the Headland Park as a whole.

 4.4.
 Significant Public Places

 The Headland Park will have a range of public spaces offering a diversity of activities.
 These will include: